nileshdattatraykedare/vuejs-expressjs-poc-example/README.md

 Description using v-model directive of VueJs, I completed the loan calculator.

+## Goal 5
+status: completed

+Made ApplyNow button on Personal Loan page function with supportive form that saves leads to database.

 # setup backend and frontend
 # in project root